HashNuke/ansible-elixir-stack/README.md

 $ ansible-playbook playbooks/deploy.yml
 ```

-> By default the application is stopped and started on each deploy.
+> By default the application is restarted on each deploy.
 [Read how to enable hot code-swapping](docs/hot-code-swapping.md).

 ## FAQ